Best Nikon Z lenses

 |

-For 800€, this 35mm f/1.8 doesn’t seem to me a very good value, compared to the competition, even if in general this type of focal length/aperture combo is found on “mid-range” lenses.
+At around €800, this 35mm f/1.8 does not seem like the best value to me, compared to the competition, even if in general this type of focal length/aperture combo is found on “mid-range” lenses.
 As a result, it is relatively bulky compared to the 35mm f/1.8 from Canon and Sony.

 Nikon Z 50mm f/1.8 S